Mcgrupp34/room_music/README.md

 This device is built using the Keyestudio 37 in 1 kit for the BBC Micro:bit.
 All sensors needed for this device can be found in that kit.

 This device uses:
-1 Microbit
+1 Microbit,
-1 V2 sensor shield
+1 V2 sensor shield,
-1 HC-SR04 Ultrasonic Module
+1 HC-SR04 Ultrasonic Module,
-1 Keyestudio Passive Buzzer module
+1 Keyestudio Passive Buzzer module,
-1 TEMT6000 Ambient Light Sensor
+1 TEMT6000 Ambient Light Sensor,
-1 Micro Servo
+1 Micro Servo,
-1 Premium Battery Case 6-cell AA
+1 Premium Battery Case 6-cell AA,
 10 F-F Dupont Jumper Wires

 To build this device, plug the microbit into the V2 sensor shield and change the voltage jumpers to 5 volt.